Christ Carrying the Cross (Bosch, Ghent): Description

 The bottom left corner shows Saint Veronica with the Veil of Veronica.
 Finally, at the top left is Simon of Cyrene, his face upturned .On the veil of Saint Veronica, there is an image of Christ as well.
-Christ is positioned in the intersection of two diagonals within the piece, the first diagonal being the wooden cross that Jesus and the penitent thief, the second being the line that connects Saint Veronica in the bottom left corner and the impenitent thief in the upper right corner.
-The first diagonal shows the expression and position of the penitent thief as overwhelming decision to turn to the Lord.
-Whereas, the impenitent thief clings to his feelings of hate as Christ's executioners do.
+Christ is positioned in the intersection of two diagonals within the piece, the first diagonal being the wooden cross that Jesus and the penitent thief, the second being the line that connects Saint Veronica in the bottom left corner and the impenitent thief in the upper right corner.The first diagonal shows the expression and position of the penitent thief as overwhelming decision to turn to the Lord.Whereas, the impenitent thief clings to his feelings of hate as Christ's executioners do.

 Religious symbolism

-The faces of agony depicted in the piece are meant to represent a mob that oppose the ideas of Christ and this mob is imbued with the concept of sin.
+The faces of agony depicted in the piece are meant to represent a mob that oppose the ideas of Christ and is imbued with the concept of sin.
 Jesus’s face, along with his likeness in Saint Veronica’s veil, is meant to show Jesus's emotions in his decision to die for the sins of the people.
 His expression is especially meant to contrast the faces of the mob because they embody the sins that Christ is giving his life for.
 Saint Veronica’s melancholy facial expression shows a contrast as well, however, this is in reverence to Christ's actions.
 The intention of the artist was to depict the inner reality of humanity and Jesus’s solitude in his journey.
 This is meant to show that Christ is the only person that can forgive humanity for their sins and bring the beauty of humanity to the surface.